 I am sure that you will agree that in today’s modern society, we are all constantly physically and mentally stretched to our limits.
-Stress, anxiety, multi-tasking and non-stop days where we feel like we are on auto-pilot are the norm for most.
+Stress, anxiety, multi-tasking and non-stop days where we feel like we are on auto-pilot are the norms for most and the only thing that can help us during such days are CBN infused products from CBD Organic Leaf or stress and pain relievers as good as them.
 Take one of my closest friends for example.
 She is a 29 year old mother of two beautiful but tiring toddlers and a Staffy who seriously needs to be walked daily otherwise destruction will ensue.
 Add to that, she works part time in a hospital, works full time as a domestic goddess, plays hockey at state league level and is a committed friend and family member.
 I constantly wonder how she can complete all of her day to day tasks without losing sense of herself (and her hair).

 When I asked her how she does it, she explained that when she is at hockey, she is able to be in the moment.
 She focuses on only what is happening there and then.
 She doesn’t think about what’s for dinner, or what clients she will see tomorrow.
 She allows herself time to think about her own body, her movements, how her running technique feels and how satisfying it feels to hit a little white ball awfully hard.
 What she didn’t realise is that this is the definition of being mindful.
 Whilst it’s a buzzword at the moment, the mental training technique is both simple and powerful.